-For the Sex disaggregate and the Total with one or more improved technology/practice disaggregate category, a beneficiary is counted once regardless of the number of technologies applied during the reporting year.
 If more than one beneficiary in a household is applying improved technologies, count each beneficiary in the household who does so.
-However, under the Technology Type Disaggregation, if the beneficiary applied more than one improved technology, count the beneficiary under each technology type (i.e. double-count).
-In addition, count the beneficiary once under the total w/one or more improved technology category.
 Since it is very common for Feed the Future activities to promote more than one improved technology, not all of which are applied by all beneficiaries at once, this approach allows Feed the Future to accurately track and count the uptake of different technology types, and to accurately count the total number of farmers applying improved technologies.
+See EG.3.2-18 for an example of how to double-count hectares and farmers.

-If a beneficiary cultivates a plot of land more than once in the reporting year, s/he should be counted once under each type of technology if s/he applied the improved technology during any of the production cycles during the reporting year.
-S/he should not be counted each time the same improved technology is applied.
+If a beneficiary cultivates a plot of land more than once during the reporting year, count the beneficiary once under each type of technology that was applied during any of the production cycles, but not more than once even if a technology is applied in multiple production cycles during the reporting year.
 For example, because of new access to irrigation as a result of a Feed the Future activity, a farmer can now cultivate a second crop during the dry season in addition to her/his regular crop during the rainy season.
-If the farmer applies Feed the Future promoted improved seed to her/his plot during one season and not the other, or in both the rainy season and the dry season, s/he would only be counted once under the Crop Genetics technology type disaggregate category.
-However, the area under improved seed should be counted each time it is cultivated under 4.5(16,17,18) Gross margin per unit of land and 4.5.2(2) number of hectares of land under improved technologies.
-Beneficiaries who are part of a group and apply improved technologies on a demonstration or other common plot with other beneficiaries, are not counted as having individually applied an improved technology.
-The group should be counted as one (1) beneficiary group and reported under 4.5.2(42) Number of private enterprises, producers organizations... and community-based organizations (CBOs) that applied improved technologies .
-The area of the communal plot should be counted under 4.5(16,17,18) Gross margin per unit of land and 4.5.2(2) Number of hectares of land under improved technologies.
+Whether the farmer applies Feed the Future promoted improved seed to her/his plot during one season and not the other, or in both the rainy and dry season, s/he would only be counted once in the Crop Genetics category under the Technology Type disaggregate.
+Note however that the area planted with improved seed should be counted each time it is cultivated under the indicator EG.3-6 Gross margin per hectare and indicator EG.3-18 Number of hectares of land under improved technologies.
+Beneficiaries who are part of a group that apply improved technologies on a demonstration or other common plot, are not counted as having individually applied an improved technology.
+Instead, the group should be counted as one (1) beneficiary group and reported under indicator EG.3.2-20 Number of for-profit private enterprises, producers organizations... and community-based organizations (CBOs) that applied improved organization-level technologies or management practices.
+The area of the communal plot should be counted under indicator EG.3-6 Gross margin per hectare and indicator EG.3.2-18 Number of hectares of land under improved technologies.